 Let’s face it, the checkout is one of the most crucial places on your eCommerce site.
 That’s where your users will either checkout or abandon your site forever.

 Make sure that you eliminate any bottlenecks for your users and make sure that your checkout is the easiest possible experience for them.

 You can use Usersnap to get customer feedback about your checkout process, or any other page on your site.

-Selling, shipping, and fulfillment
+Improve selling, shipping, and fulfillment